 Howards End (1992)

-Encounter of three social classes of the England at the beginning of the century : the victorian capitalists (the Wilcoxes) considering themselves as aristocrats, whose only god is money ; the enlightened bourgeois (the Schlegels), humanistic and philanthropist ; and the workers (the Basts), fighting to survive.
-The Schlegel sisters' humanism will be torn apart as they try both to softly knock down the Wilcox's prejudices and to help the Basts.- Written by Yepok
+Encounter of three social classes of England at the beginning of the 20th century : the Victorian capitalists (the Wilcoxes) considering themselves as aristocrats, whose only god is money ; the enlightened bourgeois (the Schlegels), humanistic and philanthropic ; and the workers (the Basts), fighting to survive.
+The Schlegel sisters' humanism will be torn apart as they try both to softly knock down the Wilcox's prejudices and to help the Basts.

 Helen Schlegel falls for Paul Wilcox, but is rebuffed.
 Her sister Margaret becomes friends with his mother, who promises her the family house, Howards End.
 Unfortunately, after her death, the will disappears and it appears the inheritance will disappear.
-Until the widower, Henry Wilcox, becomes attracted to Margaret.- Written by Jwelch5742
+Until the widower, Henry Wilcox, becomes attracted to Margaret.

-A businessman thwarts his wife's bequest of an estate to another woman.- Written by The_Director2004
+A businessman thwarts his wife's bequest of an estate to another woman.

 Be the first to contribute!
 Just click the "Edit page" button at the bottom of the page or learn more in the Synopsis submission guide.